 - Acton’s Public Safety Facility is ready to serve as a central drop-off point for Personal Protective Equipment (PPE) including home-made masks.
 If you have N95 masks, PPE or home-made masks, please share them.
 The police will distribute items locally where most needed.
 Call first 978-929-7711 to coordinate your drop-off.
 The Public Safety Facility is located at 371 Main Street in Acton.
 Do not enter the building!
 Masks are urgently needed.
 Acton Boxborough Regional School District food services urgently requests 30 masks.
 Home-made masks are fine.
 First responders need N95 masks.
 Please call first before dropping off masks at the PSF in Acton.

 - Reminder from Public Safety: When you call 9-1-1, please share if someone in your home has tested positive for COVID-19, feels ill or is in self-isolation.
 Help protect our first responders.

 - Many of Acton’s restaurants remain open for takeout and delivery.
 Visit www.actonrestaurantweek.com for more a current list of options.The Board of Health affirmed orders to close fields and playgrounds.
 View the order here: https://www.acton-ma.gov/DocumentCenter/View/6305/April-2-Updated-BOH-closure-of-town-fields

 - Rail trails and conservation trails remain open but residents are reminded to practice social distancing at all times.

 - All town buildings, playgrounds, recreation fields, NARA Park, and the skate park remain closed to the public.
 Town Hall services are still operational.
 Please call or use the web site to contact staff.

 - Practice social distancing of 6 feet between yourself and others to help decrease the transmission of COVID-19.

-For comprehensive listing of service updates go to Acton’s COVID-19 Information Center: http://www.actonma.gov/covid19
+Comprehensive listing of service updates at Acton’s COVID-19 Information Center: http://www.actonma.gov/covid19